RudyVane/JobskillsPHP/README.md

 ## How to Use

 1. On the main page, you will see a form with two input fields:
-   - **vacaturetekst URL**: Enter the URL of the job description.
+   - **vacaturetekst of URL**: Enter the URL of the job description or the text of the jod description.
    - **cv**: Enter the candidate's CV.

 2. Click the **Submit** button to initiate the process.

 3. The application will then extract the required skills and tools from both the job description and the CV, and it will display the results in a table format.
+It also shows the matching percentage.

 ## Acknowledgments